ryszard/agency/README.md

 ## 🎯 Overview

-Agency is a Go package designed to provide an idiomatic interface to various LLM providers (currently supporting OpenAI and, experimentally, 🤗Hugging Face).
+Agency is a Go package designed to provide an idiomatic interface to various LLM providers (currently supporting OpenAI and, experimentally, Anthropic and 🤗Hugging Face).
 The package aims to simplify the creation and management of Language Learning Model (LLM)-based agents, making it easier for you to work with multiple agents and manage their data flow.
 It hopes to enable easier implementation of autonomous agent systems, similar to AutoGPT or BabyAGI, to solve a variety of tasks.

 It also provides some features one may need to deploy the code into production, like caching, retrying, or rate limiting.